una/personal-goals/ideas-and-misc/book-checklist.md

 ## February 2016

-- [ ] The Intelligent Web -- Gautam Shroff
+- [x] The Intelligent Web -- Gautam Shroff :sleeping:
 - [x] The Girl with All the Gifts -- M. R. Carey :star:
 - [x] The 7 Habits of Highly Effective People -- Stephen R. Covey